aoberoi/opentok-titanium/README.md

 ------------
 If you want to build the code on your own, follow these instructions.
 If you just want to use the module, scroll down to Usage.

-1. Clone or download the repo, run `./build.py` in the directory
+1. Clone or download the repo.

+2. Run `./download-opentok-native-sdk.sh` to download OpenTok.framework into the appropriate place.

+3. Run `./build.py` to build the module.

-2. Copy the zip (`com.tokbox.ti.opentok-iphone-x.x.zip`) to your Titanium installation directory:
+4. Copy the zip (`com.tokbox.ti.opentok-iphone-x.x.zip`) to your Titanium installation directory:
     `cp com.tokbox.ti.opentok-iphone-x.x.zip ~/Library/Application\ Support/Titanium/`.

 Usage